 Along the same lines, Walter supported the UN, including during several Global Summits, providing delegation briefings on sustainable business and advancing initiatives like the Global Compact.
 For the Cumbre, the summit of all Latin governments and for the Association of Caribbean States he hosted expert briefings and facilitated closed-door dialogs among ministers of foreign affairs, health and education on sensitive topics like corruption, sustainable business, innovations in education and the responsible use of human genome technology – a topic on which he organized international top level, cross-sector dialogs to help develop useful legislation and responsible business practices.

 Coaching and consulting for change leaders

 In working with these leaders and institutions, Walter understood that their positive visions and intentions are often not fully implemented because as leaders, organizations and alliances they may lack certain leadership capacities that carry them from inspiration to implementation.
-He therefore founded Global Academy Foundation, which for the past 30 years empowers change makers across sectors with similar services NOW Partners is offering now: Refining their purpose and vision, supporting their innovations and strategies.
-Offering coaching, leadership and culture development and empowering regenerative value creation and value chains.
-And supporting mergers and acquisitions and the crucial integration processes that have to follow them.
+He therefore founded Global Academy Foundation, which for the past 30 years has empowered change makers across sectors with similar services to what NOW Partners is offering now: refining their purpose and vision; supporting their innovations and strategies; offering coaching, leadership and culture development; empowering regenerative value creation and value chains; supporting mergers and acquisitions and the crucial integration processes that have to follow them.